VisualComputingInstitute/DR-SPAAM-Detector/README.md

-This repository contains the implementation of *DR-SPAAM: A Spatial-Attention and Auto-regressive Model for Person Detection in 2D Range Data* ([arXiv](https://arxiv.org/abs/2004.14079)).
+This repository contains the implementation of *DR-SPAAM: A Spatial-Attention and Auto-regressive Model for Person Detection in 2D Range Data* to appear in IROS'20 ([arXiv](https://arxiv.org/abs/2004.14079)).

 # DR-SPAAM Detector
 DR-SPAAM is a deep learning based person detector that detects persons in 2D range sequences obtained from a laser scanner.